 Katie continued, “She wandered around the city for a time, glad just to be on dry land.
 Eventually she found a room for the night.
 The next day she went to a shop she had passed while she was wandering around the day prior.
 She felt this place might buy some jewelry.
 He couldn’t but was able to direct her to a place that could.
 This worked out well, and she sold enough to get her by for quite some time.”

 Katie got lost in thought for a bit and she forgot to start the story again, so I reminded her.
 “Oh, I’m sorry,” she said and then continued, ” Rose spent three years traveling around, exploring America.
 She went to see places she’d read about, like Chicago, Texas, California, and countless small places in between.
 Eventually she ended up back in Jack’s home area.
 She just had to see it for herself.
-If she met any of his family, there was no way she could tell them about Jack because it would bring up questions about her.
+If she met any of his family though, there was no way she could tell them about Jack because it would bring up questions about her.
 She felt bad about that because she felt the family should know.
-This caused her to change her mind and to end up settling in Ogdensburg, New York, which is right on the American side of the St. Lawrence river.”
+Realizing though that she couldn’t take the chance, she changed her mind and to end up settling in Ogdensburg, New York, which is right on the American side of the St. Lawrence river.”

 After a brief pause Katie began again, “This is 1918 now and she meets a young soldier home on leave named ‘Graysen’.
 He is shipping out in a week or so.
 There was instant attraction, Rose told me.
 They dated while he was home and they wrote while he was gone.
 She was terribly nervous for him while he was gone.
 But he did come home.
 They instantly got married and settled down.
 First born was my great-uncle ‘Luke’ in 1919 (the one that died in WW2) and then my great-aunt ‘Charlotte’ in 1920.
 Rose miscarried a baby early in 1922 and then had my grandfather in 1923, like I mentioned earlier.
 My great-grandfather, Graysen, passed away in the 1980s.”

 We got to the lodge and checked in.
 It had started to get a little rainy on the way and after checking the weather we postponed the spreading of the ashes until the next day.
 We ended up just sitting around, enjoying the peace and we even talked about other things.
 It was Katie that drifted back to the subject.
 I think that talking about it seemed to relax her.
-It was almost like medicine to her.
-So anyway, she started with, “One thing I forgot to tell you was that when she first moved to Ogdensburg she started having the London and Paris newspapers mailed to her.
+It seemed that it was almost medicinal to her.
+Anyway, Katie started with, “One thing I forgot to tell you was that when Rose first moved to Ogdensburg she started having the London and Paris newspapers mailed to her.
 She did that until about 2 years ago.
 That’s how she found out what happened to her mother, Cora.
 She hadn’t ended up in the poor house after all and had actually married well and died during the 1940s I think it was.
 Cal had gone on do well until WW1, where he ended up dying in the trenches in 1916 or 1917.”

 She continued, “When the Titanic was found it opened up a lot of mixed feelings for her.
 Then when they started bringing up artifacts and displaying them in those traveling museum shows she became more troubled about it I think.
 But the truth was, she still secretly read anything she could find on it and would watch anything on TV about it.
 Then, just a few years ago, she was reading her French newspaper one morning and there was a small article about a French team that had brought up a few items from the debris field.
 One of those they described stunned her.
 I happened to be there when she read it.
 She started crying harder than I’d ever seen her do before.
 She was trembling, had both her hands over her mouth, and turned her head to me and looked like she had seen a ghost.
 She pointed to the paper and was shaking.
 I looked at it.
 There was no picture and I don’t speak French very well so I had to get her calmed down.
 She kept saying ‘They found it!’
 When she finally got her breathing back to almost normal she explained they had found her father’s necklace.
 It was then I noticed that Rose was grabbing for the imaginary necklace around her neck and she didn’t realize she was doing it.
 This was the first time I had ever seen her do it.
 She had broken the habit decades ago.”